BipinChoudhary/PSSqlPatch/README.md

 If you do not want to create the folder structure, you can use the *DoNotCreateFolderStructure* switch, and the file will be downloaded directly to the *DownloadDirectory*.

 ### Get-SPSqlMLCabFile
 Uses the Microsoft page https://docs.microsoft.com/en-us/sql/advanced-analytics/install/sql-ml-cab-downloads which displays the cab files required to patch the Machine Learning services of SQL Server.
-The function then parses the page for cab files and converts it into a PSObject, with members such as Cumlative Update and Service Pack download links.
+The function then parses the page for cab files and converts it into a PSObject, with members such as SQLVersion, ServicePack and CumulativeUpdate that the cab file is for, and a DownLoadLink for the cab file.

 ### Save-SPSqlMLCabFile
 This function uses the **Get-SPSqlMLCabFile** function to download the Machine Learning cab files and save them in a structured folder layout.
 User can specify the *SQLVersion* or *CumulativeUpdate* to download the cab files for.
 The files are downloaded into the following folder structure;